 1) By providing training in the design of scientific posters that will attract attention, be easy to scan, efficiently summarize the research, and stimulate interest in the poster’s content.
 Graduates of the poster design tutorial are eligible to receive subsidized printing as a graduation gift.

-2) By providing a limited amount of funding for the printing of posters that will assist early career HIV/AIDS investigators in disseminating the results of their unfunded or CFAR-funded HIV research.
+2) By providing funding towards the printing of posters that will assist early career HIV/AIDS investigators in disseminating the results of their unfunded or CFAR-funded HIV research.

 The NIH provides us with opportunities to apply for administrative supplments to the CFAR base grant.
 Administrative Supplements may be used for equipment or special projects for which funds are not available through the regular CFAR at Emory budget.